FunkeGoodVibe/Pattern-Matching-Calender/README.md

 # Pattern-Matching-Calender

-Regular Expression project which created a new appointment in the user calendar from a plain text sentence.
+Peer Programming Project - Regular Expression project which created a new appointment in the user calendar from a plain text sentence.
+Credits:
+@Nathan @Funke